-ÉTUDES - Was the result a kind of visceral reaction to the environme your paintings.
+ÉTUDES - Was the result a kind of viscenal reaction to the environment your paintings.
 With "Particle Processed Cafeteria" and other stain works, visually & productively speaking, would you consider this to be an evolution of your painting?
+DANIEL TURNER -I consider it a evolution of my own sculpture, a synthesis of accumulative decompositions.

-DANIEL TURNER -The result is a respect for the materials.
+DANIEL TURNER - The result is a respect for the materials.
 Overall that is often my general approach to work.